jaredloftus/profiles/alejandrodelatorre_toreview.md

-# Alejandro De La Torre
+# Alejandro de la Torre

 ## Summary
 Alejandro de la Torre is the Vice President for Business Development at BTC.com, a Bitcoin wallet, mining pool, block explorer and application programming interface that is part of Bitmain Technologies.